Relativistic Fractons and their Dust

 The charge density is, therefore, only a function of spatial coordinates, $\rho_c=\rho_c(\vec{x})$.
 This implies an infinite number of conserved charges, beyond the usual charge of the above current: for any arbitrary function $C(\vec{x})$ of the spatial coordinates, a corresponding conserved charge can be constructed as

 Note that, \textit{e.g.} the usual conservation of total charge corresponds to $C(\vec{x})=1$, a conserved dipole moment to $C(\vec{x})=x^i$, \textit{etc.}.

 We can relativisticise the current in Eq.~\eqref{eq:fullf} by introducing a time-like vector field $u^\mu$ that has a fixed norm, $u^\mu u_\mu=-M^2$.
-This $u^\mu$ field is taken to be a dynamical field of the theory that spontaneously breaks the (local, when coupling to gravity) Lorentz boost symmetries at the mass scale $M$, and thus provides a preferred coordinate system for the fractonic symmetries to be defined in.
+This $u^\mu$ field is taken to be a dynamical field of the theory that spontaneously breaks the (local, when coupling to gravity) Lorentz boost symmetries at the mass scale $M$, and thus provides a preferred coordinate system for the fractonic symmetries to be defined in. {Our viewpoint here is more broad than that in the latter sections where we specialize to $u^\mu$ being a framid (or than that in Ref.~\cite{Jain:2024ngx} where it is defined relative to crystal coordinates).}

 Given such a field, we can look for theories that have a conserved current that takes the form

 where we define $v^\mu = u^\mu /M$ and again $\rho_c$ has the interpretation of a charge density.
 Now we can consider charges